Dear reader of ADxS.org, please excuse the disruption.

 1.1.3.
 Altered connectivity of the frontal-parietal attention network to other brain networks

-A meta-analysis found that ADHD6
+A meta-analysis found that in the case of ADHD6

 • Increased connectivity between